-It’s normal for teens to have mood swings.
-It can be hard to tell if your child is just feeling down or if he’s depressed – that’s why it’s so important to have your teen screened for depression.
+It’s normal for teens to have mood swings, and it can be hard to tell if your child is just feeling down or if she’s depressed.
+That’s why it’s so important for all teens to be screened for depression.

 Learn more about depression in teens: